Chapter 26:

 The Children of Eris

-When Mimir had told David about Cliff’s Edge and how close it was to the Shadow Tombs, David had imagined a small, fortified place with hundreds of soldiers and quite a heavy, gloomy atmosphere.
+When Mímir told David about Cliff’s Edge, and how close it lay to the Shadow Tombs, David imagined a fortress town with hundreds of soldiers and a heavy atmosphere.

-It was a normal, peaceful village bustling with life, even with the hundreds of adventurers and members of the Holy Legion walking around.
+It was a normal, peaceful village bustling with life, even with hundreds of adventurers and members of the Holy Legion stationed there.

 The Holy Legionnaires were all wearing steel plate armour, carrying large metal shields and spears, and they all had swords strapped to their waists.
 Every single soldier David saw was wearing almost the exact same suit of armour, aside from the family crests on their shields and some of the soldier’s helmets had angelic wings above the ears, denoting them as either knights or officers.